 The feathers of a wedge-tailed eagle are coloured a blackish-brown colour.
 On the underside of the wings, the shoulders and the hind-neck are reddish brown patches.
 The cere at the top of the bill is creamy white as are the feet.
 They are the only eagle with wedge shaped tail which is where their name comes from.

 Wedge tailed eagles are carnivores.
 Most of their diet is now European rabbits which are an introduced species.
 In the past their focus would have been wombats, bandicoots, possums and bilbies but these animals are now rare.
-These animals also hunt lizards, birds and if in a group they have been known to take down a wallaby or kangaroo.
+They also hunt lizards, birds and if in a group they have been known to take down a wallaby or kangaroo.
 Other introduced species in their diet include foxes, sick or weak lambs and goats, dogs and cats.

 These animals also scavenge for carrion.
 They will often steal food from ravens and up to 12 birds may be seen gathered around a large carcass.

 They hunt mostly from the air looking for prey on the ground and then swooping down to attack it.
-In some cases they have been documenting pulling possums from tree hollows and taking chicks from nests.
+In some cases they have been documented pulling possums from tree hollows and taking chicks from nests.

 Australia and Papua New Guinea are the native homes of the Wedge-tailed eagle.
 It can be found across most of mainland Australia as well as Tasmania and a number of offshore islands including Flinders, Maria and Kangaroo.

-Here they can be found in lightly timbered woodlands; Trans fly savannas, dense forest, mountainous regions and grasslands.
+Here they can be found in lightly timbered woodlands, Trans fly savannas, dense forest, mountainous regions and grasslands.

 Breeding occurs from June to August.
 Wedge-tailed eagles will form monogamous pairs which will never separate.
 It is also uncommon for one partner to seek a new mate when the other dies.